luxfi/docs/docs/tooling/cli-guides/create-a-validator-gcp.md

 Please note that running a validator on GCP will incur costs.

-Lux Partners is not responsible for the cost incurred from running an Lux validator on cloud services via Lux-CLI.
+Lux Partners is not responsible for the cost incurred from running a Lux validator on cloud services via Lux-CLI.

 :::